Z-Score: Comparing Values Using Standardization

 📌 Try It Yourself

-Q: A test score has a z-score of -2.1.
-What does this tell us about the score?
+Q: A student received a test score with a z-score of -2.1.
+What does this tell you about the score compared to the rest of the class?

 💡 Show Answer

-It means the score is 2.1 standard deviations below the mean — significantly lower than average.
+✅ It means the score is 2.1 standard deviations below the mean — significantly lower than average.
+In most distributions, that would place the score in the bottom 2%–3% of the group.

 🧠 Summary